 Eagle real estate is some of the most expensive in Michigan, although Eagle house values don't compare to the most expensive real estate in the U.S.

 Because occupations involving physical labor dominate the local economy, Eagle is generally considered to be a blue-collar town.
 59.76% of the Eagle workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Eagle is a village of production and manufacturing workers, sales and office workers and construction workers and builders.
 There are especially a lot of people living in Eagle who work in office and administrative support (18.29%), sales jobs (7.32%) and healthcare suport services (3.66%).

-A relatively large number of people in Eagle telecommute to their jobs.
-Overall, about 9.76% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.76% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.